GemTalk/Sparkle/Documentation/SparkleInstall.md

 The result of the "errorcount" at the end of the output should be 0.
 Sparkle is now installed in the GemStone server.

-## Client Installation on Windows or Linux
+## Client Installation

-The following instructions are for the Sparkle client, which can be run on Windows or Linux.
+The following instructions are for the Sparkle client, which can be run on Windows, MacOS, or Linux.

 ### Install Pharo